-POORLY MANAGED ORGANISATIONAL CONFLICT RESULTS IN UNDER-PERFORMANCE AND WASTE.
+IN SECTIONAL TITLE SCHEMES POORLY MANAGED CONFLICT RESULTS IN UNDER-PERFORMANCE AND WASTE.

-There are obvious implications when disputes manifest in ways that require money or other quantifiable resources to sort out.
-We can define these as Primary Costs and they can be directly linked to the conflict at hand.
-Interestingly these are short-term consequences and the least damaging, the costs of which are easily measurable.
+There are obvious implications when disputes happen in ways that require money or other resources.
+These are Primary Costs that can be directly linked to a conflict at hand.
+Interestingly these are short-term consequences and the least damaging.
+The costs of which are easily measurable.
+For example:

 - Wasted time

 These are related to specific clashes but dispute settlement does not always address the underlying conflict.
 People don’t do well with unresolved, mismanaged or un-managed conflict.